-When an airplane that has not yet been activated is shot at, it must dodge in an attempt to escape the Field of Fire of the airplane firing at it.
+When a plane that has not yet been activated is shot at, it must dodge in an attempt to escape the Field of Fire of the plane firing at it.
 A Dodge is a compulsory movement of one hex to Advance, Slide or Turn, possibly accompanied by a Dive if the player wishes.
-A Fighter at high altitude can also choose to Split-S in order to Dodge.
+A "Fighter" at high altitude can also choose to Split-S in order to Dodge.
 You can never Climb to Dodge.
-After a Dodge, the dodging airplane is considered activated.
-It cannot Dodge or be activated again during this turn.
+After a Dodge, the dodging aircraft is considered activated.
+It cannot be activated or Dodge again during this turn.